 - Irregular growth pattern

-Avoiding Light Burn – How Much Light Is Too Much Light?
+Avoiding Light Stress And Light Burn – Learn How Much Light Is Too Much For Cannabis

 If you have the resource to invest in a lux meter, it is highly recommended you do so!
 Not only is this useful in assessing whether your plants are getting too much light, but it can also identify areas receiving insufficient light.
 This is particularly important for commercial growers, as it maximizes bud production.
 Lux meter readings are given in lux/m2 and should fall in the following ranges based on plant maturity: